mitsuba-renderer/drjit/docs/freeze.rst

 can be used when replaying the function.

 Additional arguments can be specified when using the decorator.
-These are documented in the API-level documentation :py:func:`drjit.freeze`.
+These are documented in the API-level documentation :py:func:`@dr.freeze <freeze>`.

-More implementation details are given :ref:`below <freezing_implementation_details>`.
+More implementation details are given :ref:`below
+<freezing_implementation_details>`.

 .. _unsupported_operations:

 Unsupported operations
 ----------------------

-Frozen functions can only contain operations that can be replayed seamlessly with new inputs.
-We describe the main **unsupported** operations below.
+Frozen functions only support operations that can be replayed seamlessly with new inputs.
+We describe **unsupported** operations below.

 Array access
 ~~~~~~~~~~~~

-The input of a frozen function can consist of two kinds of variables:

-- Plain Python variables (integers, strings, etc), which are simply cached.
-  Because changes to these values can affect the generated kernel, e.g. via a
-  Python `if` statement, any change in the value of a Python input triggers a
-  re-recording.
-- DrJit variables.
-Opaque JIT variables are allowed to change from one call to
+Frozen functions can accept arbitrary :ref:`PyTrees <pytrees>` as input, which
+ultimately consist of the following leaf elements:

+- Scalar Python variables (`int`, `str`, etc.).
+The freezing feature makes a
+  note of their value and detects changes in subsequent calls.
+Because they can
+  influence the generated kernel code, any changes here trigger re-tracing of
+  the function body.

+- Dr.Jit arrays.
+The contents of evaluated JIT array arguments may change
-  another without requiring re-tracing of the function.
+  between calls without requiring re-tracing.

-Since JIT variables' values can change from one call to another without
-retracing, the function's behavior (and therefore the generated code) is **not**
-allowed to change based on these values.
-To prevent incorrect behavior, reading
-the contents from such variables is prohibited inside of a frozen function.
+The contents of Dr.Jit array variables will generally change when a frozen
+function is later replayed.
+Operations that extract scalar array elements,
+(e.g, to influence control flow) are not legal, since the freezing will bake
+the observed constants and decisions into the generated program rather than
+responding to changes in subsequent replays.
+Dr.Jit detects such attempts and
+raises an exception.

 .. code-block:: python

    @dr.freeze
-   def func(x, y):
+   def func(x: Float, y: Float):
-      # Depending on the content of x, one or the other kernel would be generated.
+      # Depending on the content of x, one of two possible kernels could be generated.
-      # This cannot be replayed and accessing x is therefore prohibited.
+      # This cannot be replayed.
+Accessing elements of x is therefore prohibited.
       if x[1] > 0:
          return y + 1
       else:
          return y - 1

-   x = Float(0, 1)
-   y = Float(0, 1, 2)
+   func(Float(0, 1), Float(0, 1, 2))

-   func(x, y)

 .. _non_recordable_operations: